Area-53-Robotics/Intro-To-Robotics/docs/hardware/moving.md

 ## Custom Parts

 Here we’re talking about slip gears and ratchets.
 Slip gears allow for punchers and catapults to work, they don’t have too many other uses.
 If your mechanism can translate into a puncher or a catapult then use a slip gear.
-If it doesn’t, then see if you can use something else.
+If it doesn't, then see if you can use something else.
 Ratchets allow you to move a mechanism one way and one way only.
 If your mechanism needs to move one way, consider using these.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GQ1Rsz-0t64" title="Robotics Introduction - Building Techniques - Motion Pt.2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>